WilliamKSilva/cs-notes/operating-systems/direct-execution.md

 tional events occur.
 For example, what code should run when a hard- disk interrupt takes place, when a keyboard interrupt occurs, or when a program makes a system call?
 The OS informs the hardware of the"

+### Problem #2: Switching Between Processes

+- If a process is running on the CPU, that means that the OS is not running on the CPU.
+If the OS is not running how can we switch process?

+## A cooperative Approach: Wait For System Calls

+- A process run on the CPU and if is running for too long, give up the CPU so the OS can decide what to do.
+- The process is always transfering control to the OS using system calls, so basically there is like a "command" on systems like that to just pass the control to the OS.
+- When the application do something illegal like accessing memory that shouldn't be accessed the control is passed to the OS by a trap call.

+But what if the process get stuck on a infinite loop and not make a system call?
+Well my friend, the machine will have to reboot :P.

+## A Non-Cooperative Approach: The OS Takes Control

+How can we regain control over the system if the process running on the CPU does not help?

+- The response is using a Timer Interrupt device!
+- A timer device can be used to raise an interrupt action at certain times that calls the active running process to stop and so the OS can regain the control over the CPU.
+- The OS has to inform the hardware of which code to run when the interrupt is called.
+This is done at boot time, like with the system calls.

+"Note that the hardware has some responsibility when an interrupt oc- curs, in particular to save enough of the state of the program that was running when the interrupt occurred such that a subsequent return-from- trap instruction will be able to resume the running program correctly.
+This set of actions is quite similar to the behavior of the hardware during an explicit system-call trap into the kernel, with various registers thus getting saved (e.g., onto a kernel stack) and thus easily restored by the return-from-trap instruction."

+### Saving and Restoring Context

+Now the OS has to made a decision, continue running the currently process or switch to another?

+- The scheduler is in charge of doing that kind of decision.
+- If the decission is to switch, we call a "context switch" operation.
+The system save some registers values for the currently process (kernel stack) and restore some values to from the soon-to-be-executing process.
+To save the context of the currently running process the OS saves some registers, PC, and kernel stack pointer of the currently-running process.
+Also switch to the kernel stack for the soon-to-be-executing process.